 "Can you see back through to this side or call for help?"

 "No. I am told that the wall looks the same on the other side.
-I have a group of men that stay on that side and guard the gate from intruders."
+I have a group of men that stay on that side and guard the gate against intruders."

 "What do you mean, intruders?"
 Gloshiri spoke up.

 "There are beings on the other side," he pointed to the images on the walls.
 "You do not want to encounter them.
 Stay on the path and get the truck to the other gate as fast as possible.
 It is relatively safe."